- Solar advice hub

 Your roof will need to be large enough to fit a suitable number of solar panels, as there’s rarely much point putting just two or three panels up there.

-The average solar panel takes up 2m², and your installer should leave around 40cm on each side of the array, as well as 3cm between every panel.
+The average solar panel takes up 2m², and your installer should leave around 40cm on each side of the array, as well as 3cm between every panel (to learn more, check out our guide to solar panel sizes).

 In addition, your installer will need to leave space around any extra objects on your roof, such as a chimney, skylight, or vent pipe.
 Households with all three will need another 0.81m² of roof space.